-The normal or traditional view is that pleasure and wanting lead to attachment, but due to impermanence and change attachment is inherently impractical, thus finding security through attachments is an illusion, it will inevitably lead to suffering.
+The usual view is that pleasure and wanting lead to attachment.
+(And, due to impermanence and change, hoping for fulfilment or wholeness through attachments is illusory, and will inevitably lead to suffering.
 Freedom from karma is the aim of Buddhism.)

-I believe Buddha's understanding of Dukkha, was that pleasure and wanting lead primarily to repetitions.
+I believe the first step leading to attachment, is that pleasure and wanting lead to repetitions.

-Attachment, habits, cycles, and routines; clinging and craving, greed and closed mindedness; are all possible consequences of the repetitions.
+Attachment, clinging, and craving, - cycles, routines, habits, and karma - and also greed and closed mindedness - are all possible consequences of the repetitions.

-This way of understanding Buddha's prime-truths, started when i questioned this idea : The origin of Dukkha is "that craving which gives rise to fresh rebirth" (3) – and realised the normal, everyday sense of this is : The origin of Dukkha is "that wanting which leads to repetition".
+This way of understanding Buddha's prime-truths, started when i questioned the idea : The origin of Dukkha is "that craving which gives rise to fresh rebirth" (3) – i asked myself what is the normal, everyday sense of this?
+And realised : The origin of Dukkha is "that wanting which leads to fresh repetition".

-It may well be that extreme forms of wanting like craving, lead to extreme forms of repetition like rebirth; but it is obvious that even the smallest want we have, will lead to some form of repetition, either mental or actual – and this is a basic universal truth.
+It may well be that extreme forms of wanting like craving, lead to extreme forms of repetition like rebirth; but it is obvious that even the smallest want we have, will lead to some form of repetition, either mental or actual – and this is the prime, basic and universal truth.

 The traditional view is that attachment is the central problem.
 And this was clearly written (more than 400 years after Buddha spoke), in even the most trustworthy texts, where "The Five Aggregates" are almost always described as "The Five Aggregates of Clinging".

-'Clinging' limits the Five Aggregates and their potential as a universal principle.
-Attachments, especially extreme attachments like clinging, are just one of the possible consequences of the repetitions.
+'Clinging' limits the Five Aggregates and their universal application.
+Attachments, especially extreme attachments like clinging, are just one possible consequence of the repetitions.

-All the extreme forms of Dukkha: suffering, clinging and craving; make Buddha's message more concrete and dramatic, but they diminish its universal application.
-Buddha's message does not only apply to extreme and traumatic suffering, it applies to all the little wants and problems we have.
+The extreme forms of Dukkha – suffering, clinging and craving – make Buddha's message concrete, but they diminish its universal application.
+Buddha's message does not only apply to extreme and traumatic suffering, it also applies to all the little things which aren't running smoothly.